microbit-foundation/dev-docs/software/interface.md

 - MSC - USB mass storage device for drag-and-drop programming of the target MCU's flash memory.

-- CDC - serial passthrough from the target MCU to the PC.
+- CDC - serial pass-through from the target MCU to the PC.
 This is how messages get from the code you write onto the PC.

 - HID - CMSIS-DAP compliant debug channel - this is useful if you want to use advanced debuggers like GDB or Keil to understand what's happening (or not happening!) on your micro:bit.

-- WebUSB - faciliates communicating witht the device via a WebUSB capable browser.
+- WebUSB - facilitates communicating with the device via a WebUSB capable browser.

 The DAPLink software and interface chip are part of the [Arm Mbed HDK](https://developer.mbed.org/handbook/mbed-HDK) and the [Mbed Enabled program](https://www.mbed.com/en/about-mbed/mbed-enabled/)